ORF6

 ORF6 is a gene that encodes a viral accessory protein in coronaviruses of the subgenus Sarbecovirus, including SARS-CoV and SARS-CoV-2.
 It is not present in MERS-CoV.
 It is thought to reduce the immune system response to viral infection through interferon antagonism.

 Structure

-The ORF6 protein is fairly small at 63 amino acid residues long in SARS-CoV and 61 in SARS-CoV-2.
-The ORF6 sequence is not well conserved and it has a relatively low sequence identity between the two viruses at about 66%.
-It has an amphipathic N-terminal alpha helix that associates with the membrane, but is not a transmembrane protein.
-Its approximately 20-residue C-terminal tail is polar and extends into the cytosol, and contains signal sequences for protein trafficking.
+The ORF6 protein is fairly small, consisting of 63 amino acid residues in SARS-CoV and 61 in SARS-CoV-2.
+The ORF6 sequence is not well conserved, sharing only about 66% of the sequence between the two viruses.
+However, from the emergence of SARS-CoV-2 in 2019 until 2025, the ORF6 sequence has only stably conserved one mutation: the last aspartate has mutated into a leucine (D61L).

+Its approximately 20-residue C-terminal tail is polar, extends into the cytosol.
+This region contains the conserved Methionine 58 needed for the interaction with RAE1 and NUP98 and signal sequences for protein trafficking.
+The rest of the protein is amphipathic: the first 10 N-terminal residues act as a membrane anchor, while residues 11-45 form and amphiphilic alpha helix that associates with the membrane as an Integral monotopic membrane protein.

 Expression and localization

 Like the genes for other accessory proteins, the ORF6 gene is located near those encoding the structural proteins, at the 5' end of the coronavirus RNA genome.
 Along with ORF7a, ORF7b, and ORF8, ORF6 is located between the membrane (M) and nucleocapsid (N) genes.
 It is localized to the endoplasmic reticulum and Golgi apparatus, with studies in SARS-CoV-2 also indicating association with vesicles such as autophagosomes and lysosomes.